-What Can a Handyman Do in Corning, New York?
+What Can a Handyman Do Without a License in Corning, New York?

 In New York, there is no single statewide “general contractor” or “handyman” license; contractor licensing is primarily handled at the city/town level (including home improvement contractor registration in many downstate municipalities).
 In Corning (Steuben County), the most common compliance items for a handyman are: local building permits for regulated work, trade-licensing rules for electrical/plumbing/HVAC work (typically enforced locally), and state tax/DMV requirements for your business operations.
 There is no uniform statewide handyman-dollar exemption; instead, thresholds (if any) are typically set by the local municipality’s home-improvement/contractor registration rules.